WHAT DOES IT MEAN TO EAT HEALTHY?

 Eating healthy foods in the proper portion sizes can make huge improvements in your overall health.
-When you make these changes, you will notice that you feel better, you have more energy and stamina, and you have more room in that favorite pair of jeans!
+When you eat well on a regular basis, you will notice that you feel better, you have more energy and stamina, and you have more room in that favorite pair of jeans!

 And if that’s not enough to convince you to make some changes, you will also lower your risk of heart disease, certain cancers, type-2 diabetes, high blood pressure, and high cholesterol.

-To jump start your motivation and amp up your weight loss, click here to get your FREE printable weight loss journal page and FREE printable exercise log page:WEIGHT LOSS JOURNAL EXERCISE LOG So, what does it mean to “eat healthy”?
+So, what does it mean to “eat healthy”?
 Are you ready to make the commitment but just don’t know where to begin?
 First of all, become familiar with the USDA or the Harvard School of Public Health food pyramids.
 Both are great resources to help you make wise choices.

 This food pyramid is from the Harvard School of Public Health and varies slightly from the revised USDA food pyramid.
+This will be a valuable tool in your quest for wellness.

 Know Your Food Groups: